radaladar/zerda-java-basics-practice-1/README.md

 ```

 #### Explain what you did, and answer the questions here:
-The actual output is an error message signaling that non-static method getnumber cannot be referenced.
+The actual output is an error message signaling that non-static method `getNumber` cannot be referenced.
 This is due to the fact that the method is called not on an instance of Blackberry (such as b), but the object itself.
-If getNumber was a static method it could have a return value even if Blackberry is uninstanciated.
+If `getNumber` was a static method it could have a return value even if Blackberry is uninstanciated.

-To get the supposed output, we have to either call getNumber on b, or make it a static method.
+To get the supposed output, we have to either call `getNumber` on b, or make it a static method.
+(In this case I've done the latter)

 However, there is one more problem.
 As Blackberry extends Apple, the message "Apple is created", is printed whenever a Blackberry is created.